animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 \end{align}
 $$

-This is of course only possible if $n$ increases slower than $r$.
-However, since $n$ increments by integer values and $r$ is constrained by the size of an atom (in meters), $r$ increases at much smaller than integer values per energy-level.
-Therefore, I have disproven *something* about this standard set of assumptions. $\square$
+This is of course only possible if $n$ increases faster than $r$, because $v$ has to decrease when $r$ increases, and $v$ has to increase when $\frac{n}{r}$ increases.
+Since $n$ increments by integer values and $r$ is constrained by the size of an atom (in meters), $r$ indeed increases at much smaller than integer values per energy-level.
+Therefore, this holds.
+However, I've reminded myself in this unecessarily long derivation that distracted me from transcribing my journal notes I wanted to transcribe that, counterintuitively, velocity decreases with energy-level.
+In other words, kinetic energy decreases with energy-level.
+I'll now transcribe the original notes I meant to below I guess: